dart-lang/site-www/src/codelabs/async-await/index.md

 ### Example: Incorrectly using an asynchronous function
 The following example shows the wrong way to use an asynchronous function (`getUserOrder()`).
 Later you'll fix the example using `async` and `await`.
-Before running this example, try to spot the issue -- can you guess what the output will be?
+Before running this example, try to spot the issue -- what do you think the output will be?

 [//]: https://gist.github.com/5c8c7716b6b4284842f15fe079f61e47